-Maggie's dissertation project looks at various modes by which artists, curators, and cultural practitioners in Oceania critically engage with the settler colonial legacies at the root of current environmental issues in the Pacific.
+Maggie's dissertation project looks at various modes by which artists, curators, and cultural practitioners in Oceania and its diaspora critically engage with the settler colonial legacies at the root of current environmental issues in the Pacific.

 “The Making of Asmat Art: Indigenous Art in a World Perspective, by Nick Stanley (Review),” in The Contemporary Pacific 29, no. 1 (2017): 220-222.

 “Materializing History: Katerina Teaiwa's Project Banaba as Colonial and Ecological Critique.”
 Presentation at the College Art Association, Chicago, IL, February 12-15, 2020.

 “Navigating the Climate Crisis: Kathy Jetñil-Kijiner’s Creative Constellations.”
 Presentation at First Forum Graduate Student Conference, University of Southern California, Division of Cinema and Media Studies.
 October 10-11, 2019.

 “Intervening Archives/Methodologies/Theories of Oceania.”
 Session chair, College Art Association, New York City, NY, February 13-16, 2019.

 “O'ahu Time-Travel: How Sean Connelly is Shifting the Past to Reimagine Hawaiʻi's Future.”
 Presentation at the Oceanic Memories Conference, Christchurch, Aotearoa New Zealand, November 29 – December 3, 2017.

 “Canoes and Koas: Materializing Indigenous Knowledges and Sustainable Futures in Hawaiʻi.”
 Presentation at the European Society for Oceanists, Munich, Germany, June 29-July 2, 2017.